Database Imports

 Step 3 of database import - Primary mode

 During this stage, PlanetScale replaces your external database as the primary database.
 It will serve both reads and writes.
 Behind the scenes, we essentially reverse the direction of the routing in the previous step.
-This means that all read and writes will go straight to the PlanetScale database and updates will be replicated back to your external database.
+All reads and writes will go straight to the PlanetScale database.
+Updates will be replicated back to your external database.

-In the context of the blog application example, this means that if a user makes a new comment, the comment will be written to the PlanetScale database first and then copied back to your external database.
+In the blog application example context, if a user makes a new comment, the comment will be written to the PlanetScale database first and then copied back to your external database.
 Why copy it back?
-If you decide you want to cancel the import and switch back to your external database, you can be confident that you didn't lose any new or changed data while going through the import process.
+If you decide to cancel the import and switch back to your external database, you can be confident that you didn't lose any new or changed data while going through the import process.

 Note